flutter/website/src/perf/isolates.md

 Therefore, isolates are limited by their access to their own memory.
 For example,
-if you have an application with a global mutable variable called `configuration`, it will be copied as a new global field in a spawned isolate.
+if you have an application with a global mutable variable called `configuration`, it is copied as a new global field in a spawned isolate.
-If you mutate that variable in the spawned isolate, it will remain untouched in the main isolate.
+If you mutate that variable in the spawned isolate, it remains untouched in the main isolate.
 This is true even if you pass the `configuration` object as a message to the new isolate.
-This is how isolates are meant to function, and it's important to keep in mind when you're considering using isolates.
+This is how isolates are meant to function, and it's important to keep in mind when you consider using isolates.

 ### Web platforms and compute